 <!-- The third param(jrs.rmi.auth_file) is optional. "authFileName" includes the auth

 file's realpath and auth file name.
-For example: C:\JReport\Server\bin\rmi.auth-->
+For example: C:\LogiReport\Server\bin\rmi.auth-->

-Logi JReport Server can be administered from a remote client by Remote Admin Service API.
-The administration of a Logi JReport Server includes cluster administration, resource administration, security administration, configuration, connection pool management, resource alias management, connection information provider service, and catalog information management.
+You can administer Logi Report Server from a remote client by Remote Admin Service API.
+The administration of a Logi Report Server includes cluster administration, resource administration, security administration, configuration, connection pool management, resource alias management, connection information provider service, and catalog information management.

-You can find the Remote Admin Service API in the jet.server.api.rmi.admin package in the Logi JReport Javadoc.
+You can find the Remote Admin Service API in the jet.server.api.rmi.admin package in the Logi Report Javadoc.

-Before a Logi JReport Server can be performed the remote administration operation on, you need to set the following properties in the server.properties file located in
+Before you can perform the remote administration operation on a Logi Report Server, you need to set the following properties in the server.properties file located in

 Used to open the RMI service.

 Used to open the administration service in the RMI server.
-By default this property is set to false and Logi JReport Server does not support remote administration.
+By default, this property is set to false and Logi Report Server does not support remote administration.

-Required when Logi JReport Server runs behind a firewall.
+Required when Logi Report Server runs behind a firewall.

-When using a Single Sign On (SSO) system, the web application machine is changed.
-This is where the work is done to set up the Single Sign On system and where to deploy the needed class implementations of the Java interface ExternalAuthorized.
+When using a Single Sign-on (SSO) system, the web application machine is changed.
+This is where you set up the SSO system and where to deploy the needed class implementations of the Java interface ExternalAuthorized.

 - Write your HttpExternalAuthorized implementation.
-For details, see Single Sign On.
+For more information, see Single Sign-on.

 - Compile Java classes.
-Compiling requires the library JRESServlets.jar, which can be found in
+Compiling requires the library JRESServlets.jar in

 - Modify the class path used by your RMI client to include your external authentication classes, so that your application of RMI can access them.